bw-math/bw-math/source/assignments/projects/03_ESTIMATION_I.rst

     - William James, 1907

-In this lab, you will use **Python** to calculate sample statistics and graphical representations for a dataset that represents the length of each Roman Emperor's reign.
-You will use these statistics and graphs to draw conclusions about the distribution of Roman Emperor reigns.
+In this lab, we will use **Python** to calculate sample statistics and graphical representations for a dataset that represents the length of each Roman Emperor's reign. we will use these statistics and graphs to draw conclusions about the distribution of Roman Emperor reigns.

 .. _project_three_instructions: